btalha23/Personalized_Recipe_Generator/setup/monitoring.md

 *Note: When you set up the project rules for the very first time, LangSmith will prompt you to provide the LANGHAIN_API_KEY.*

 #### Add Rule - Guardrails (Tagging)
+After following steps 1 - 11 in the previous section, please set up the guardrails evaluator prompt as presented in the next three figures.
+Please note that guardrails mean that if you enter any personal information, threats, insults, and/ or highly negative comments, then it will be flagged by our guardrails evaluator.

 ![langsmith](../images/langsmith_rules_rg_7.png)